thunderbird/webext-docs/browserAction.rst

       .. api-member::
          :name: :value:`MacCtrl`

          Only available on macOS, but of limited use in a click event: Holding down the CTRL key while clicking with the mouse is referred to as a 'CTRL click' under macOS and is interpreted as a right mouse click.
-In a default profile  the <value>dom.event.treat_ctrl_click_as_right_click.disabled</value> preference is not enabled and the <value>MacCtrl</value> modifier key is not forwarded to the API.
+In a default profile  the :value:`dom.event.treat_ctrl_click_as_right_click.disabled` preference is not enabled and the :value:`MacCtrl` modifier key is not forwarded to the API.

    .. api-member::